Best Budget Hotels Around the World for Travelers

 Generator Hostels is changing the game for travelers who want to save money but still have a cool place to stay.
 You can find them in awesome cities such as Paris, Berlin, and Amsterdam.

 Forget what you think about cheap hostels.
 Generator Hostels are all about looking good.
 They have stylish designs, so you will feel like you are staying somewhere fancy, but without the expensive bill.
-They also have social spots where you can hang out and meet people, which is great if you are traveling solo or want to make new friends.
+They also have social spots where you can hang out and meet people.
+This is great if you are traveling solo or want to make new friends.

-You can pick from a dorm bed if you want to go as cheap as possible or a private room if you want more space and privacy.
+You can pick a dorm bed if you want to go as cheap as possible.
+Or choose a private room if you want more space and privacy.
 What’s really cool is that you can often find a bed or room for around $25–$40 a night.
 This makes Generator Hostels a popular choice for younger travelers, backpackers, and those who are watching their budget but still want to experience what a city has to offer.

 2. Ibis Budget Hotels – Across Europe

-Ibis Budget provides simple and clean rooms; you can find them in many cities.
-It's under the Accor brand.
-If you do not want to spend too much on hotels, this might be good.
+Ibis Budget offers simple and clean rooms.
+You can find them in many cities.
+It's part of the Accor brand.
+If you don't want to spend too much on hotels, this could be a good pick.

-Ibis Budget focuses on giving travelers a place to sleep at a reasonable price.
-You can find these hotels in many places.
-For example, they have locations in London, Rome, and Madrid.
-Because they're part of Accor, a well-known hotel group, you can often rely on a consistent experience.
+Ibis Budget aims to give travelers a place to sleep at a fair price.
+You can spot these hotels in many spots.
+For example, they have spots in London, Rome, and Madrid.
+Since they're under Accor, a top hotel group, you can count on steady service most times.

-The rooms are not fancy, but they are clean and provide what you need for a comfortable stay.
-You can usually find rooms starting at around $50 a night.
-This makes Ibis Budget an attractive choice for people watching their spending closely.
+The rooms aren't fancy, but they're clean and have what you need for a comfy stay.
+You can often snag rooms from about $50 a night.
+That makes Ibis Budget a smart choice for folks keeping a tight budget.

 3. Meininger Hotels – Germany, Austria, and Beyond